 While staying at a nursing home might seem expensive, there are subsidies available to offset these costs by as much as 80 per cent.
 You are eligible for Ministry of Health (MOH) subsidies if your senior is admitted to a care facility from a MOH-funded service provider.

 These care facilities can include residential nursing facilities or centre-based services like at a senior care centre.

 Subsidies are available for Singaporean citizens and Permanent Residents (PRs) and differ based on your household income bracket.
 To apply for these subsidies, you need to approach the staff of government hospitals or MOH-funded care facilities.

-They will guide you through the application process and filling in a means test form where you will need to declare your household income.
+They will guide you through the application process and help you to fill in a means test form where you will need to declare your household income.

-There are comparatively less subsidies available for hiring domestic helpers.
+There are comparatively fewer subsidies available for hiring domestic helpers.
 The Caregivers’ Training Grant is available to subsidise the cost of caregiving courses available to your domestic helper.